How To Defrost Chicken

-Defrosting chicken isn’t complicated, but properly defrosting your bird will ensure you and your dinner guests enjoy the meal.
-Whether you have a few hours or days, it’s important to follow the defrosting process.
+Thawing chicken isn’t complicated, but properly defrosting your bird will ensure you and your dinner guests enjoy the meal.
+Whether you have a few hours or days, it’s important to follow the right process for perfectly thawed chicken.
 Here we discuss how to defrost chicken safely with five different methods.

 Food Safety Importance